Patterson, California: Media

 The daily newspaper in Patterson is the Patterson Irrigator, which was founded in 1911.
 It is located in downtown Patterson and has been at the same location since 1929.
 The Irrigator, since 2009, is published weekly.

 Patterson is also the city of license for two radio stations, the iHeartRadio-affiliated country music channel KOSO and Spanish contemporary hit radio channel KTSE-FM.

 Celebrations

-During the first weekend in June, Downtown Patterson hosts the town's largest celebration of the year, the Apricot Fiesta.
-The event begins on Friday with several beauty pageants.
-The Patterson Library hosts an art show during the celebration, and displays on local history are held open to the public at the Patterson Museum, also known as the Center Building located at the center of Patterson.
-The three-day celebration also features fireworks shows and, during early mornings, hot air balloons departing from the football stadium at Patterson High School.
-This celebration typically takes place on the first weekend of June.
+During the first weekend in June, Downtown Patterson hosts the town's largest celebration of the year, the Apricot Fiesta.Patterson is known as the “Apricot Capital of the World”, celebrates its strong agricultural history through its annual fiesta held every June.
+In 1971, the first year of the fiesta, the Chamber of Commerce agreed to decree that Patterson was the Apricot Capital of the World.
+It may have been the “capital” at the time, with California growing 95 percent of the nation’s apricots and the United States leading the world in production of the delicate fruit.
+The event begins on Friday with several beauty pageants, which have become a local tradition.
+The Patterson Library hosts an art show during the celebration, and displays on local history are held open to the public at the Patterson Museum, also known as the Center Building, located at the center of Patterson.
+The three-day celebration also features fireworks shows and typically takes place on the first weekend of June.

 Patterson has also been the site of the Fiestas Patrias celebration, commemorating the independence of various Latin American countries.
 This celebration is held in mid-September.